-We believe we have the financial capacity to fund our existing capital program through predictable and growing cash flow from operations, access to capital markets (including through our ATM equity issuance programs, as appropriate), our DRP, portfolio management including proceeds we receive from TC PipeLines, LP in exchange for the drop down of natural gas pipeline assets, cash on hand and substantial committed credit facilities.
+We believe we have the financial capacity to fund our existing capital program through predictable and growing cash flow from operations, access to capital markets, portfolio management including proceeds we receive from TC PipeLines, LP in exchange for the drop down of natural gas pipeline assets, cash on hand and substantial committed credit facilities.
 The drop down of our U.S. natural gas pipeline assets into TC PipeLines, LP remains an important financing option for us as we execute our capital growth program, subject to actual funding needs, market conditions, the relative attractiveness of alternate capital sources, as well as the approvals of TC PipeLines, LP's Board of Directors and our Board of Directors (the Board).